Dentures – who covers the costs?

 What are the options for dentures?

-Whether permanent, removable or combined dentures: find out about the best options and materials for your particular case from your dentist.
-The choice of materials depends on the stability, your aesthetic expectations and the cost.
 We have put together an overview of the different types of dentures commonly used for you here.
-Bleaching and dental jewellery are excluded from co-payment under supplementary dental insurance.
+Purely aesthetic dental treatments such as bleaching or dental jewellery are excluded from co-payment under supplementary dental insurance.
 Please note that the costs listed below are guide prices.
 Ask your dentist to provide you with a cost estimate in each case.
 And get a second opinion in the event of any uncertainty.

 Crown